-- Peel the ginger and grate it (I love using this grater).
-You will need ½ tsp of grated ginger for 2 Tbsp soy sauce.
+- Peel the ginger and grate it (I love using my ceramic grater) and measure ½ tsp ginger grated, with juice.

-- In a large bowl, combine the soy sauce and grated ginger.
+- In a large bowl, combine 2 Tbsp soy sauce and the grated ginger.
 Taste it and add more grated ginger or ginger juice (which has a milder taste than the ginger bits) if desired.
 Set aside.

 To Prepare the Okra

-- With a knife, cut off the stem of the okra but don't remove the entire top.
+- With a knife, cut off the stems of 9 oz okra but don‘t remove the entire top.
 Then, peel off the tough calyx around the top of the okra.

-- Sprinkle the salt over the okra and rub them between your hands and the cutting board (or tray) for 15-20 seconds.
-You don't need to rinse the salt.
+- Sprinkle 1 tsp Diamond Crystal kosher salt over the okra and rub them between your hands and the cutting board (or tray) for 15–20 seconds.
+You don‘t need to rinse the salt.